nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 As with downloading |ns3|, there are a few ways to build |ns3|.
-The main thing that we wish to emphasize is the following.  |ns3| is built with a build tool called ``Waf``, described below.
-Most users will end up working most directly with Waf, but there are some convenience scripts to get you started or to orchestrate more complicated builds.
-Therefore, please have a look at ``build.py`` and building with ``bake``, before reading about Waf below.
+The main thing that we wish to emphasize is the following.  |ns3| is built with a build tool called ``CMake``, described below.
+Most users will end up working most directly with the ns3 command-line wrapper for CMake, for the sake of convenience.
+Therefore, please have a look at ``build.py`` and building with ``bake``, before reading about CMake and the ns3 wrapper below.

 Building with ``build.py``
 ++++++++++++++++++++++++++